The Alvarez Law Firm

 If your child has been diagnosed with a catastrophic birth injury, the life care plan is something we will eventually build — but only after we have established liability and gathered the medical foundation.
 Long before that, the most important step is the initial case review.
 Contact us and we will look at what happened during your baby's birth, evaluate whether a viable claim exists, and explain the road ahead in plain language.

 There is no charge for the review and no obligation.
 We work on contingency, which means we only get paid if we recover money for your family.
-The phone is answered around the clock at (305) 444-7675, and our intake team can be reached at intake@integrityforjustice.com.
+Submit our secure intake form and your case routes directly to The Alvarez Law Firm attorneys via email and text — so urgent cases never sit in a queue.
+You can also reach our intake team at intake@integrityforjustice.com.